sutantyo/comp225_2016/README.md

 that you need
 * Q7: The use of comparator.
 You can find my version of comparator implementation in Q7.java.
 Remember that the method compare(a,b) should return a positive value if a > b and negative value when a < b.
 * It's very important that you give Q3 and Q6 a try.
-Q6 is *very* short, but makes sure that you can play around priority queues.
+Q6 is *very* short, but it is good in making sure that you can use priority queues.
 * By experimentation, we worked out that Iterator on a priority queue doesn't traverse the priority queue in order.
+I believe it prints out the array in sequence.
+Give it a try!